 In spring, coming to Ha Nam island village (Quang Yen town) and listening to the folk songs, visitors will understand and love more about the land and people here.

 Over the generations, the song has been continuously supplemented, edited, and enriched by anonymous folk artists.
-From the song during work, rest, and the festival of singing dum, it gradually became a way of singing love songs, making lifelong friendships of farmers and fishermen who work hard to the sea and the fields of their homeland.
+From the song during work, rest, and the festival of singing dum, it gradually became a way of singing love songs, making lifelong friendships of farmers and fishermen who work hard and are attached to the sea and the fields of their homeland.
 Therefore, the song dum, from the beginning of "Duyen ket ban minh oi" was sung as "Duyen ket ban tinh oi!".

 In fact, the duet singing lasts long because of the nature of the dialogue, with each side singing riddles and one side solving riddles.
-Because of that competition, the singers need the ability to respond and need a lot of capital.
+Because of that competition, the singers need the ability to respond and need a lot of knowledge.
 However, whether they win or lose in the singing, no one is sad because the longer the singing lasts, the more time they have to get to know each other.
 The more they sing, the more opportunities they have to choose their soul mate.
 Therefore, every time they say goodbye to their friends, the duet singing is always full of affection and nostalgia.
 The party has ended, but those who stay and those who go cannot bear to part with each other.

 Source